-Before you begin making homemade wine you should get hold of a good book, I recommend and The Wine Bible by Karen MacNeil, between them they have all of the information you require to make great wine.
+Before you begin making homemade wine you should get hold of a good book, I recommend The Home Winemakers Companion and The Wine Bible by Karen MacNeil, between them they have all of the information you require to make great wine.
 You should also look into some of the equipment you’ll need as well as some the basic ingredients.

 Wine Making Kits

 Most of the basic equipment you need to make homemade wine can be found in wine brewing kits online or at speciality winemaking stores.

 Standards are rising and winemakers are creating such quality homemade wine that they are only too happy to share it with family friends and guests.

 There are several wine making kits on Amazon, all produce a good quality wine at a really affordable price.